Autonomous Systems in the Real World

 Here, vehicles are surrounded by a system of sensors, including cameras, radar, and lidar, to build a 3D image of the vehicle and everything around it.
 Using GPS tools, vehicles are able to plot a route to their destination and, through real-time computation, understand the obstacles in their way.

-Order training data sets at clickworker, suitable for the training of your autonomous system to make it smart.
+Order AI training datasets at clickworker, suitable for the training of your autonomous system to make it smart.

 Autonomous Systems in the World of AI